pete3n/nix-pi/README.md

 The user config has a hashedPasswordFile property which accepts a file as input, so I can directly reference the age.secrets path here.

-The authorizedKeys.key is add by the build script which copies over the public key from the admin user to here.
+The authorizedKeys.key is added by the build script which copies over the public key from the admin user to here.